 Let’s walk through one last scenario some businesses use to nearly eliminate working capital invested in inventory.

-In this scenario, the business has the same ordering and fulfillment plan we described above with a 90-day lead time, and they are accepting backorders from their customers—but what’s changed is they have changed the payment terms with their supplier.
+In this scenario, the business has the same ordering and fulfillment plan we described above with a 90-day lead time, and they are accepting backorders from their customers — the only difference is the payment terms have changed with their supplier.

 Instead of paying for their order partially upfront and the rest as it ships, the business has negotiated to pay the initial portion of their order 30 days later (net 30) and the rest 60 days later (net 60).